 Why seasonal dishes affect your spending target

-When your menu changes with the seasons, your costs and selling prices vary throughout the year.
+Your menu changes with the seasons, so your costs and selling prices vary throughout the year.
 Asparagus costs €8/kg in May, €24/kg in December.
 These fluctuations make it difficult to set one fixed target for your average bill.

 ⚠️ Note: